 RoboCulture cleverly attaches new pipette tips using a spiral motion and force feedback.

 Automating biological experimentation remains challenging due to the need for millimeter-scale precision, long and multi-step experiments, and the dynamic nature of living systems.
-Current liquid handlers only partially automate workflows, requiring human intervention for plate loading, tip replacement, and calibration.
+Current liquid handlers only partially automate workflows, as human intervention is still required for plate loading and tip replacement.
 Industrial solutions offer more automation but are costly and lack the flexibility needed in research settings.
 Meanwhile, research in autonomous robotics has yet to bridge the gap for long-duration, failure-sensitive biological experiments.

 We introduce RoboCulture, a cost-effective and flexible platform that uses a general-purpose robotic manipulator to automate key biological tasks.
 RoboCulture performs liquid handling, interacts with lab equipment, and leverages computer vision for real-time decisions using optical density-based growth monitoring.
 We demonstrate a fully autonomous 15-hour yeast culture experiment where RoboCulture uses vision and force feedback and a modular behavior tree framework to robustly execute, monitor, and manage experiments.